Empowering Seniors is what we do.

 At Progression PT of Princeton, our therapists treat seniors with patience, compassion, and kindness.
 We empower seniors to stay healthy, active, and engaged in the activities that they enjoy most.
 Geriatric Physical Therapy treats a broad range of issues that seniors tend to face as they age.
 Conditions such as loss of muscle mass, unsteadiness, falls or loss of balance/balance reactions, arthritis, osteoporosis, strength/flexibility deficits, joint replacement, and stroke can lead to pain and disability.

-How do you treat senior patients?
+How do we treat

 Our goal is to improve each patient’s mobility, increase their fitness level, decrease their fall risk, and relieve their pain.
 Following an initial evaluation in our ADA-compliant space, our therapists will work with patients to design a custom treatment plan guided by their specific goals and recovery needs.
 Patients also collaborate with our therapists in designing custom in-clinic and home exercise programs.
 The in-clinic program will be performed under the careful supervision of our encouraging staff.